 What is a Notional Principal Contract?

 Under the taxation rules, interest rate swaps fall under notional price contracts.
-It is a term of art used by the US federal income tax professionals.
+It is a term of art used by US federal income tax professionals.
 Notional price contracts describe contracts based on an underlying notional amount.
 In these contracts, neither party actually holds the property that comprises the underlying amount.

 As mentioned, with interest rate swaps, each party is ultimately responsible for its own debt payments.
 However, one party pays the other an amount after each period depending on the underlying notional amount.
 They do so by multiplying a floating and a fixed rate with the other party’s principal amount.
 For this reason, interest rate swaps fall under notional principal contracts.